Pushpendra-Darky/EOS_May22/README.md

   - Context Switching
     - Save the current context
     - Scheduling
-    - Restore0 the new context
+    - Restore the new context

 - Process State Diagram
   - New